 Once you have made your decision for your surgery, please contact the clinic to start the booking process.

-You will have to inform us the “date” you have in mind, and also make a deposit for the surgery.
+You will have to inform us of the “date” you have in mind, and also make a deposit for the surgery.
 But most importantly you will have to go for your pre-medical checkup before we can confirm anything.

 Preparing for Surgery

 Once you have cleared the required pre-medical check up and started the booking process, you will have at least another 2 more consultation visits with Dr Marco.
 During these visits, the surgical plan will be finalized, pre-surgery photos will be taken and the form for consent for surgery will also be signed.

 Instructions for Pre Operation Checks and Blood Test

 All patients going for surgery will have to have these following Pre Operation Checks & Blood Tests done.

-All reports have to submit to the clinic at least 2 weeks before surgery to ensure that it is checked by our appointed Anesthetist and Dr Marco Faria Correa.
+All reports have to be submitted to the clinic at least 2 weeks before surgery to ensure that it is checked by our appointed Anesthetist and Dr Marco Faria-Correa.

 Pre Operation Checks